 Before you proceed forward, ensure that swap is disabled on the system.
 Otherwise, Kubernetes setup will fail.

 System updates and Docker installation

-Let's go ahead and first perform updates before setting up kubernetes environment.
-If you have installed fresh OS and haven't performed below execution of the command, I highly recommand it.
+Let’s go ahead and first perform updates before setting up Kubernetes environment.
+If you have installed a fresh OS and haven’t performed below execution of the command, I highly recommend it.
 It will get all the security patches and updates to system tools.

 sudo apt-get update

 Once you have performed the above updates, let’s go ahead and install dependencies for Kubernetes.